Jakob589/check-pmc-wiring/README.md

 - Run "$ bash set.gpio 59 1" (script location is on sensorlab github cb-iot repository)
 - Also if you had to run this command manualy create a new service in systemd that will automaticly run and remap serial ports.
+- Make sure that your script has suitable shebang (#!/usr/bin/env python3)

 If no response:
 - Run systemctl start pmc-check-wiring.service